Look up Arabic words, even when you don't know how to spell them.

 A list of books I think should be on lists of book recs more often.

-I solve problems with language in my job as a Principal Natural Language Processing Scientist.
+I'm from Singapore 🇸🇬 and now live near Boston, Massachusetts.
+I solve problems with language in my career as a Natural Language Processing Scientist.
 My academic background is in mathematics and linguistics (MIT PhD).

 Outside of work, I enjoy learning languages and making language tools and explainers to help with my language learning, some of which I've shared above.
 Other ways I play with language are via puzzles and writing.
 I am also a big fan of cats and maps.